Imburse-Payments/imburse-payments.github.io/pages/tutorials/read-this-first.md

 # Prerequisites
 You'll need the following:

-- An `Account Security Key` - This will consist of a Public Key and Private Key.
+- An `Account API Key` - This will consist of a Public Key and Private Key.
 You would have been given one your upon registration with Imburse.
 - Familiarity with the [Core Concepts](/pages/guides/core-concepts).
-- Familiar with creating an HMAC token using a Security Key.
+- Familiar with creating an HMAC token using an API Key.

 # What's Next?
 - [Creating a Tenant](/pages/tutorials/creating-a-tenant)